H3R01A/OB_nextjsapp/README.md

 >NOTE: Bicoin price should update every 1 minute and the current Bitcoin block should update every 10 mins based on caching implementation.

->IMPORTANT!: In order to visualize the current bitcoin price, you will need access to APIs that will provide both pieces of data.Please refer to the `getBitcoinPriceData` and `getBicoinBlockData` server action functions within the `actions` directory for more information on how to configure your data fetch calls.
+>IMPORTANT!: In order to visualize the current bitcoin price, you will need access to an API that will provide the data.
+Please refer to the `getBitcoinPriceData` server action functions within the `actions` directory for more information on how to configure your data fetch calls.